Gum Disease (cont.)

 Are home remedies or natural treatments effective for gum disease?

-There has been evidence to suggest the effectiveness of the following as treatments for gum disease:
+There has been evidence to suggest the effectiveness of the following over-the-counter and natural treatments for gum disease:

 - Green tea has antioxidants that reduce inflammation in the body.